cyruslk/debord_slow_sender_meme/logs.md

 2. Second, run a loop that will do the same action every X minutes (number of pages?).
 This action will start from an input (the word) and will create a set of actions.
 These are the actions:
    1. From the word of the page targeted, launch a google Image request.
 Take the first image link, then write it into a file directory.
       1. Here, I'll then need a link to image NPM.
    2. Once the image is saved, used the ml5 classifier to guess the image.
-Once a predication will be made, I'll save the first predication of the image into a file/txt.txt directory.
+Once a prediction will be made, I'll save the first prediction of the image into a file/txt.txt directory.
       1. Here, I'll use the fs built-in package.
    3. Once the text is in the file/txt.txt directory, upload both the image and the text from the server to the client using loops.
       1. For the image, should I use the image itself or a link to the original image?

-## 2018-10-27
+# 2018-10-27

 I came across [this `issue`](https://github.com/ml5js/ml5-library/issues/74) when I was investigating the **ml5-library** package.
 Basically, this says that the ml5 needs to be run in the browser because it requires the webgl canvas context to work.
 It's not a big issue but it changes my plan - which was to do all the "heavy" computation on the server-side and then sends a package to the client with the image link and its *classification* only.
 Consequently, what I'll do is the following: